-|Works||A 96 hour week||A 96 hour week|
+|Works||A 96-hour week||A 96-hour week|

 Trying to be a good manager

 Being a manager isn’t about power.
 Managers aren’t the boss of you even if they sometimes have to prioritise your work or coach you.
-Management is a role, like writer or driver.
+Management is a role, like a writer or driver.
 It’s a thing you do, not a position in the hierarchy, at least at Turbine and its parent company Articulate.
-I want to avoid power politics and I don’t want to be a bossy boss.
+I want to avoid power politics, and I don’t want to be a bossy boss.
 I prefer the servant-leadership philosophy.

 Trying to understand how people think

 But when it comes to being an entrepreneur, I’m going to admit something to you that I have felt for 25+ years but never told anyone: I simply don’t understand how employees think.
-My own behaviour is so conditioned by my experience as an entrepreneur and manager that it takes a huge imaginative effort to put myself in their shoes.
+My behaviour is so conditioned by my experience as an entrepreneur and manager that it takes a huge imaginative effort to put myself in their shoes.
 It’s like Sheldon Cooper trying to figure out a dirty joke.
-This is a big weakness on my part but the chances are that other lifelong bosses will have the same feelings.
+This is a big weakness on my part, but the chances are that other lifelong bosses will have the same feelings.